golanpiyush/SilkPlayer/README.md

 ---

 ## 🔮 Planned Features (Inspired by YouTube Premium)

+- 🥚 **User Interest Provider** - get videos based on your interest or mood.
-- 🤏 **Mini-Player** - implemented but turned off to save constrains/app the is doing to much work at its thread if off.
+- 🤏 **Mini-Player** - implemented but turned off to save constrains reports **app the is doing to much work at its thread**.
-- 🫆 **Login Support** - To fetch your subscriptions , Playlists, Liked Videos & History over the app.
+- 🫆 **Login Support** - To fetch your subscriptions , Playlists, Liked Videos & History but without ads over the app.
 - 📤 **Picture-in-Picture (PiP)** Mode
 - 📌 **Continue Watching** – Resume where you left off
 - 📝 **Captions Support** – Auto-fetch and support multiple languages